 Without Fans, Some College Football Games Won’t Make Financial Sense

 When Alabama and Southern California agreed to kick off the season on Sept.
-5 in Arlington, Texas, the one certain winner seemed to be the host — Dallas Cowboys owner Jerry Jones, whose Labor Day weekend game has become a college football staple.
+5 in Arlington, Texas, the one certain winner seemed to be the host — the Dallas Cowboys’ owner, Jerry Jones, whose Labor Day weekend game has become a college football staple.

-Alabama would earn a flat fee of $6 million, according to an agreement the school signed, and U.S.C. would likely bank a similar amount.
+Alabama would earn a flat fee of $6 million, according to an agreement the university signed, and U.S.C. was likely to bank a similar amount.
 But if the teams drew anywhere near the 81,359 fans they did four years ago, it would be a bonanza for Jones, who would reap upward of $16 million in ticket sales alone, according to estimates from a seating price chart that lists rates for the public, starting at $100 for nosebleed seats.

 Then toss in parking — where some of the stadium’s 12,000 spots go for $75 and up at Cowboys games — along with concessions, game merchandise, a 22 percent cut of each team’s merchandise, sponsorships, suites and event revenues, and it’s the start to an industrious Saturday afternoon.